Die deutsche Fassung ist hier

 What if I have a GM and another agency offers you a job?

 If your GM cooperates with their colleagues, this should not be a problem.
-The everyday use is that the agency who finds the job will get the percentage you agreed on and the GM will get a fee for the complicated negotiations around your schedule.
-These negotiations can be very difficult, especially in Germany, when the performances lie far apart, and there is a lot of traveling involved.
+The everyday use is that the agency that finds the job will get the percentage you agreed on, and the GM will get a fee for the complicated negotiations around your schedule.
+These negotiations can be very difficult, especially in Germany, when the performances lie far apart, and there is a lot of travelling involved.
 In the end, it will cost you more, but it will be well-invested money to save your nerves!

 The management will not cooperate with other agencies and requires exclusiveness from the artist.
 Only sign this contract when you are sure that the agency is good, reputable, and represents other interesting artists.
 If a first-class agency, big or small, offers you an exclusive agreement, SIGN IT!

-Of course, it is possible to work without an agency and look for jobs on yaptracker or auditionoracle; it is just very tiresome.
+Of course, it is possible to work without an agency.
+Keep your eyes and ears open, look for jobs on yaptracker or auditionoracle, and send in your application directly to the theatre/s.

 Changing the agency

 If you or the agency are not satisfied with how things are progressing, she/he or you might want to end the relationship.
-Happens, may be tricky, but not catastrophic.
+It happens; it may be tricky but not catastrophic.
 As I wrote in the beginning: it’s a business relationship, not a marriage!

-Everybody in the business knows that this can happen, so calm down and start searching for somebody who could help you in your particular situation – may be an agency who specializes in the repertoire you are singing.
+Everybody in the business knows that this can happen, so calm down and start searching for somebody who could help you in your particular situation – maybe look for an agency that specializes in the repertoire you are singing.
 Sort out with your still-agent how to go about engagements which might still have been established or initiated with her/his management.

-When you reach out for a new agency, avoid talking bad about your old agent – agents are also colleagues – gossiping will go against you.
+When you reach out to a new agency, avoid talking bad about your old agent – agents are also colleagues, and the pandemic has brought them closer together – gossiping will go against you.

 Don’t trust agencies who promise you a big career on the spot – they are like voice teachers who promise you a high C during your first lesson with them.
 Prefer somebody who is a bit cautious and with a good reputation.
 Ask around!